trantorLiu/suggestgrid-ruby/API.md

 ### Delete All Types
 > `delete_all_types`

-Deletes ALL types and ALL actions.
+Deletes ALL the types and ALL the actions.

 ```ruby
 SuggestGridClient.type.delete_all_types